Skip to main content

 Please note the following conditions:

-• For the qualitative measure, the FA-GPA will be cumulative and all grades, including academic development courses, for classes in which the student was enrolled as of the Pell Recalculation Date (census date) of each academic term will be counted.
+• For the qualitative measure, the FA-GPA will be cumulative and all grades, including academic development courses, for classes in which the student was enrolled as of the Pell Recalculation Date (full term census date) of each academic term will be counted.

 • Cumulative FA-GPA is computed by dividing the total number of quality points earned by the total credit hours attempted for which the student received grades where the first letter is one of the following: A, B, C, D, F, I, or R. These grades could be followed by an *, ., or %, but that has no effect on the actual grade.
-No quality points are earned for grades of F, R, or I. For financial aid purposes, an incomplete grade (I) is treated as a failing grade until proven otherwise.
+No quality points are earned for grades of F, R, or I. For financial aid purposes, an incomplete grade (I) is treated as a failing grade until changed to a passing grade.

 • Classes in which the student has been listed as a “No Show” have no grade value and therefore will not be included in the FA-GPA calculation.